Control-Alt-Delete (Person of Interest): Plot

 In Washington, D.C., Control (Camryn Manheim) is ordered to go to the White House.
 In the Operations Room, she is briefed that they discovered four terrorists on Detroit and watch as a group of operatives, including Devon Grice (Nick E. Tarabay) eliminate the terrorists.
 However, the fourth terrorist, Yasin Said, escaped and when Control demands access to his hard drive, Samaritan denies access.
 Samaritan has also sent Gabriel (Oakes Fegley) to talk with the Chief of Staff Mike Richelli (Michael Gaston) and warn him about an incoming financial crash.

 Senator Garrison (John Doman) orders Greer (John Nolan) to let them access the hard drive but Greer refuses, threatening to cut contact with Samaritan.
 Control then sends Grice and Brooks to find Said's laptop, threatening Grice with her knowledge of surveillance seeing him letting Shaw and Tomas go during their mission.
 Grice and Brooks intercept Said with the laptop but just as Grice contacts Control about the content, the laptop overheats and bursts into flames.
 Said escapes and Samaritan sends a message to Control to stop investigating.

 Control sends them again to pursue Said but realizes that Samaritan, through its spokesperson Travers (Michael Potts), has already reassigned them to another mission to stop the investigation.
 Control is forced to ambush Said herself by pursuing him on car while he boards a train.
 However, her car is ambushed by another car, who crashes it using a Rocket-propelled grenade.
-The assaultants are revealed to be Reese (Jim Caviezel) and Root (Amy Acker), who demand to know Shaw's location.
+The assailants are revealed to be Reese (Jim Caviezel) and Root (Amy Acker), who demand to know Shaw's location.

-They taker her to a hideout where Root starts torturing her to get information until Finch (Michael Emerson) stops her.
+They take her to a hideout where Root starts torturing her to get information until Finch (Michael Emerson) stops her.
 They tell her about the events on the New York Stock Exchange, which she seemed to be unaware of.
 ISA operatives arrive to save her and Reese and Grice fight until they realize their connections to Shaw and both let each other go.
 Finch and Fusco (Kevin Chapman) then enter into a van to plant a worm on Samaritan's private network which will alert them of anything related to Shaw before the team escapes.
 Using the worm, they have a lead on a possible location and Reese and Root head there to see if they'll find a clue about Shaw.

 Control tracks Said down outside Toronto and confronts him at his cabin.
 Said reveals that he participated in the Nautilus game and his friends were hired to program for an unknown benefactor and has no idea of the content on the hard drive.
 Nevertheless, Control kills him.
 Richelli is once again visited by Samaritan through Gabriel, who shows its power at predictions and demands meeting with the President.
 Control visits the Stock Exchange and finds evidence of cleaning up the scene, making her believe more in Finch's statements.